swise1130-GH/carpool/README.md

 # Carpool App — Gainesville / Haymarket Work Commute

 A lightweight web app that replaces the weekly WhatsApp poll for our carpool group.
-Built for ~25 associates who commute between Warrenton, Manassas, and Gainesville to a shared office.
+Initially built for ~25 associates who commute between Warrenton, Manassas, and Gainesville to a shared office in Tyson's.

 ---

 ## What it does

-The app solves a specific problem: when 4 people need to coordinate a same-day departure, all 28 people in the WhatsApp group get notified.
+The app solves a specific problem: it keeps a roster of carpoolers, understands their preference for any given week, and plans a schedule.
+It allows for communication on any given day of that day's carpoolers keeping messaging to only those who need it.
 This app keeps coordination quiet — only the people going in on a given day are surfaced to each other.

 **Four tabs:**

 - **Today** — Shows who is going in today, their phone number (tap to text), and a single button to open a blank group text to everyone going in.
 Used for real-time coordination like "can we leave at 2 instead of 4:45?"
 - **My week** — Each person selects their name and taps which days they're going in.
 Saves instantly to a shared Google Sheet visible to the whole group.
 - **Poll results** — Live view of everyone's submissions for the week, day by day, with names and vote counts.
-Works like the WhatsApp poll view but without notifying anyone.
+Works like a basic WhatsApp poll view but without notifying anyone.
 - **Manage** — Admin area for adding, editing, and removing carpoolers.
 Not needed week to week.

 ---